ussphoenix/datarod/README.md

 docker compose up
 ```

+Once the project has started up:

+- Navigate to [localhost:8080](http://localhost:8080) to view the frontend app
-Navigate to [localhost:8000/admin](http://localhost:8000/admin) to view the backend admin
+- Navigate to [localhost:8000/admin](http://localhost:8000/admin) to view the backend admin
-Navigate to [localhost:8000/graphql](http://localhost:8000/graphql) to view the graphql schema browser
+- Navigate to [localhost:8000/graphql](http://localhost:8000/graphql) to view the graphql schema browser

 ## Backend (`/backend`)